dtudk/pythonsupport-page/docs/index.rst

    This page will be updated continuously.

 Mail -- :mail:`pythonsupport@dtu.dk`  |  {{online_days}} in the evening
-   Outside of office hours we can be contacted through emails.
+   Outside of office hours (during the semester) we can be contacted through emails.
    We strive to return answers as soon as possible.

 Discord -- `channel <ps-discord-general_>`_ and `invite link <ps-discord-invite_>`_  |  {{online_days}} in the evening
-   Our support team will also be present on the Discord chat service.
+   Our support team will also be present on the Discord chat service during the semester.

    Using the Discord channel requires signing up to Discord's terms, DTU has no control over Discord and how they use your data.
 If you feel uncomfortable